Mária Telkes: Career

-Telkes next worked as a physicist at Westinghouse.
+Telkes worked from 1937 to 1939 as a physicist at Westinghouse Electrical and Manufacturing Company in Pittsburgh, Pennsylvania.
 She developed metal alloys for thermocouples to convert heat into electricity.

-She wrote to Massachusetts Institute of Technology (MIT) about working in its new solar energy program.
-She was hired in 1939, staying until 1953.
+Becoming an American citizen in 1937 marked a pivotal moment in Telkes's life.
+That same year, she transitioned to a research engineer role at Westinghouse Electric, where she initially focused on developing instruments converting heat into electrical energy.
+Her venture into solar energy research began in 1939.
+As part of the Solar Energy Conversion Project at MIT, she investigated thermoelectric devices powered by sunlight.
+She was at MIT for 13 years and then for New York University for five years.
+During World War II, she worked as a civilian advisor for the Office of Scientific Research and Development (OSRD).

+Her most notable innovation was the invention of the solar distiller and the development of the first solar-powered heating system designed for residential use.
+In addition, Telkes also devised various devices capable of harnessing and utilizing energy stored from sunlight.

+Telkes aimed to address the reliance on traditional heating methods, often powered by non-renewable energy sources.
+Her work sought to provide sustainable and environmentally friendly alternatives, particularly in the context of residential heating.

 Desalination

 During World War II, the United States government, noting Telkes's expertise, recruited her to serve as a civilian advisor to the Office of Scientific Research and Development (OSRD).
 There, she developed a solar-powered water desalination machine, completing a prototype in 1942.
 It came to be one of her most notable inventions because it helped soldiers get clean water in difficult situations and also helped solve water problems in the US Virgin Islands.
-However, its initial deployment was delayed until the end of the war because Hoyt C. Hottel repeatedly re-negotiated its manufacturing contracts.
+However, its initial deployment was delayed until the end of the war because Hoyt C. Hottel repeatedly re-negotiated the manufacturing contracts for the machine.

+For this work, she received a Certificate of Merit in 1945 from the OSRD and on March 15, 1952, the Society of Women Engineers awarded her their first Achievement Award "for her wartime method of distilling water from salt water by solar heat."